iv4xr-project/aplib/README.md

   1. formulate a goal for the agent, and program a tactic to solve it.
   1. run the agent.

-Using iv4XR is just the same, with an additional step that the interface to let agents to control the System under Test must also be setup.
+Using iv4XR Core is just the same, with an additional step that the interface to let agents to control the System under Test must also be setup.

 **Papers**